Mercedes-Benz A-Class: Production

+For the A-Class, numerous special color tones were developed.
+The color shade Novaviolet (730) is offered again by Mercedes-Benz as of 2026 as part of its MANUFAKTUR program.

 DaimlerChrysler invested EUR 900 million in developing the Rastatt plant where the A-Class is produced, and created 1600 new jobs (for a total of 4700).
 A further 600 people work in the office building at the plant site.

 Mercedes-Benz began W168 production on 17 February 1999 at its new Brazilian facility in Juiz de Fora, Minas Gerais.
 The Brazilian plant was the company's first factory in South America dedicated to passenger cars, with an investment of US$840 million and 10,000 employees.
 The factory initially produced A-Class and C-Class models, assembling them from pieces manufactured in Germany.
 The target for the cars was regional markets (from Argentina to Mexico) with modifications made to the cars to suit local conditions, like a protection for the motor base.
 By May 2004 production stopped in Rastatt plant.
 In September 2005 Brazilian Juiz de Fora factory stopped production of A-Class cars.

+A210 EVOLUTION

+AMG originally considered a highly dynamic, supercharged flagship for the first-generation A-Class, but ultimately chose a more balanced concept that met the demands for comfort, everyday usability, and reliability.
+The result was the A210 EVOLUTION, derived from the A190 and offered exclusively in silver or black.
+As only the second Mercedes model to bear the “EVOLUTION” name and limited to 2,629 units, it is a rare and distinctly sporty-luxurious variant.
+It combined an enlarged M166 engine with extensive equipment—including leather/Alcantara upholstery, an AMG-style body kit, sports suspension, stainless-steel pedals, wide tyres, exclusive 17-inch wheels, and a unique dual-exit stainless-steel exhaust.
+Available in both short and long versions, the A210 EVOLUTION paired enhanced driving dynamics with the A-Class’s flexible interior concept, while many of its components could also be ordered individually and the Designo programme offered additional high-end customisation options.